dxos/wrtc/README.md

 # Development

+Make sure to check the platform-specific sections below for important information.

 To set up a working copy for development:

 ```shell
 SKIP_DOWNLOAD=true npm install --build-from-source    # Important to skip fetching a prebuilt version from CDN
 ```

+## Windows

+- Install VS 2019 (not just the VS 2019 build tools from a newer VS release like 2022)
+- Install Windows 10 SDK v10.0.19041.0
+    * Use the Windows SDK installer, which includes the required Debugging Tools for Windows
+    * (!!)
+Do not use the Visual Studio installer, if you have previously installed this SDK via Visual Studio Installer, you must first remove it and install using the Windows SDK installer instead.